46cl/wp-boilerplate/README.md

 ### Assets management

 The boilerplate is provided with __Bower__ and a __Gulp__ configuration ready to be used to concatenate script files and compile __Less__, with sourcemaps.
-Icon fonts generation also comes out of the box.
+Icon fonts and CSS sprites generation also comes out of the box.

 All the assets that should be compiled live in the `app/` directory of your theme.
 The output after compilation will be saved to the `assets/` directory.